-- (a) it is not a subsidiary or it is not owned or does not form part of the same company group as the entity subcontracting its obligations; - (b) It is not an agent of the entity subcontracting its obligations; - (c) it is registered as a Ugandan company; - (d) it has complied with all its tax obligations and obtained a tax clearance from the relevant tax body; - (e) it possesses the necessary skills, equipment and technical expertise to undertake the works to be subcontracted;

-(f) it is not blacklisted by the Ministry or the Public Procurement and Disposal of Public Assets Authority, or

-(g) it is not in breach of any of the provisions of this Act.
+- (a) it is not a subsidiary or it is not owned or does not form part of the same company group as the entity subcontracting its obligations; - (b) it is not an agent of the entity subcontracting its obligations; - (c) it is registered as a Ugandan company; - (d) it has complied with all its tax obligations and obtained a tax clearance from the relevant tax body; - (e) it possesses the necessary skills, equipment and technical expertise to undertake the works to be subcontracted; - (f) it is not blacklisted by the Ministry or the Public Procurement and Disposal of Public Assets Authority; or - (g) it is not in breach of any of the provisions of this Act.

-17. Termination of subcontract
+17. Termination of subcontract.

-(1) A subcontract shall only be terminated by the Department, on its own volition or upon application by a local content entity on any of the grounds prescribed in subsection (2).

-(2) The grounds referred to in subsection (1) are where the Ugandan entity----

-- (a) fails or neglects to perform the contracted works; - (b) absconds or abandon the subcontracted works; - (c) assigns or sells its shares or otherwise ceases to be eligible to be subcontracted to: - (d) contravenes any of the provisions of this Act; - obtains the subcontract by fraud or misrepresentation; (e) - lacks requisite skills, expertise or personnel to execute the (f) contract; and - (g) has not executed the works to the required standards.
+- (1) A subcontract shall only be recommended for termination by the department, on its own volition or upon application by a local content entity on any of the grounds prescribed in subsection (2). - (2) The grounds referred to in subsection (1) are where the Ugandan entity or individual- - (a) fails or neglects to perform the contracted works; - (b) absconds or abandons the subcontracted works; - (c) assigns or sells its shares or otherwise ceases to be eligible to be subcontracted to; - (d) contravenes any of the provisions of this Act; - (e) obtains the subcontract by fraud or misrepresentation; - (f) lacks requisite skills, expertise or personnel to execute the contract; or - (g) has not executed the works to the required standards.

-(3) Where a subcontractor has been terminated under subsection

-(2) the Ugandan entity shall be barred from doing business with Government for a period not exceeding ten years.

-(4) Where a subcontractor has been terminated, blacklisted or barred from doing business with government as prescribed in subsection (3), a person in the management of the entity, including a director, a partner or a shareholder shall not, for the duration prescribed in subsection (3), be eligible to be part of an entity that is contracted or subcontracted to under this Act.

-(5) Where a subcontractor has been terminated, the main contractor shall, with the approval of the Department appoint an eligible subcontractor as required section 14.
+- (3) Where a subcontractor has been recommended for termination under subsection (2), the Ugandan entity or individual shall be barred from doing business with the Government for a period of five years. - (4) Where a subcontractor has been recommended for termination, blacklisted or barred from doing business with Government as prescribed in subsection (3), a person in the management of the entity, including a director, a partner or a shareholder shall not, for the duration prescribed in subsection (3), be eligible to be part of an entity that is contracted or subcontracted to under this Act. - (5) Where a subcontractor has been recommended for termination, the main contractor shall, with the approval of the department appoint an eligible subcontractor as required section 14.

-18. Certificate of completion
+18. Certificate of completion.

-(1) A Ugandan entity to which a contract has been subcontracted under section 14 shall, upon successful completion of the contracted works, obtain a certificate of completion from the main contractor.

-(2) The certificate of completion shall be in the form prescribed by the Minister, by regulations.
+- (1) A Ugandan entity or individual to which a contract has been subcontracted under section 14 shall, upon successful completion of the contracted works, obtain a certificate of completion endorsed by both the main contractor and client. - (2) The certificate of completion shall be in the form prescribed by the Minister, by regulations.